auraecosystem/examples/slog-handler-guide/README.md

 you can use a linked list instead, which `Handle` will have to reverse or visit recursively.
 See [github.com/jba/slog/withsupport](https://github.com/jba/slog/withsupport) for an implementation.

+#### Getting the mutex right

+Let us revisit the last few lines of `Handle`:

+	h.mu.Lock()
+	defer h.mu.Unlock()
+	_, err := h.out.Write(buf)
+    return err

+This code hasn't changed, but we can now appreciate why `h.mu` is a pointer to a `sync.Mutex`.
+Both `WithGroup` and `WithAttrs` copy the handler.
+Both copies point to the same mutex.
+If the copy and the original used different mutexes and were used concurrently, then their output could be interleaved, or some output could be lost.
+Code like this:

+    l2 := l1.With("a", 1)
+    go l1.Info("hello")
+    l2.Info("goodbye")

+could produce output like this:

+    hegoollo a=dbye1

+See [this bug report](https://go.dev/issue/61321) for more detail.

 ### With pre-formatting